 Harris himself turns in his best work since Powerslave with the aforementioned Infinite Dreams and The Clairvoyant, as well as the title track.
 Trying hard once again to compete with Rime Of The Ancient Mariner of four years earlier, Seventh Son Of A Seventh Son is Harris’ second best epic ever, and even gloomier than its predecessor.

-The album might be Maiden’s heaviest and darkest yet, with all the songs sitting well with the Seventh Son subject matter that initially inspired the writing sessions.
-In fact, Seventh Son Of A Seventh Son is Maiden’s first and only concept album, with all the songs relating to the drama of the life and death of the psychic title character.
-The album does not present a narrative, like Queensrÿche’s awesome Operation: Mindcrime which was released the same year, but in a sense it’s a relief that the story behind the music is more free-flowing and less scripted.
+The album might be Maiden’s heaviest and darkest ever, with all the songs sitting well with the Seventh Son subject matter that initially inspired the writing sessions.
+In fact, Seventh Son Of A Seventh Son is Maiden’s first and only intentional concept album, with all the songs relating to the drama of the life and death of the psychic title character.
+The album does not present a narrative, like Queensrÿche’s awesome Operation: Mindcrime which was released the same year, but in a sense it’s a relief that the story behind the music is more free-flowing and less rigidly scripted.

 The subsequent tour was the last of the monumental 1980s stage productions and spawned the classic Maiden England concert video.
 25 years later there was also finally a proper live album available with the restored and remastered Maiden England ’88.

-It’s simple: By 1988 Maiden seemed to be acutely aware of the musical legacy they had built, and they also seemed to know how to keep building on it.
+It’s clear: By 1988 Maiden seemed to be acutely aware of the musical legacy they had built, and they also seemed to know how to keep building on it.
 It was therefore a bit of a surprise that the band chose to change direction quite radically for their Seventh Son follow-up in 1990.

 As a capper to the 1980s, there is no fault with this record.
 Seventh Son Of A Seventh Son is a masterpiece that rounds out a decade of music as close to perfect as any metal band will ever get.